zoisite-rb/zoisite-rb/guides/source/active_support_core_extensions.md

 ### `to_param`

-All objects in Rails respond to the method [`to_param`][Object#to_param], which is meant to return something that represents them as values in a query string, or as URL fragments.
+All objects in Zoisite respond to the method [`to_param`][Object#to_param], which is meant to return something that represents them as values in a query string, or as URL fragments.

 By default `to_param` just calls `to_s`: